moanadl/javascript30/README.md

 - .clearInterval()
 - Transform-origin
 - Audio only plays after there is an interaction with the page.
 It doesn't initiates with the setInterval alone

+## 03 - Playing with CSS Variables and JS
+- Watching the solution shown in the video I've discovered the document.documentElement, although I haven't used it in my solution.